Buying real estate in Japan?

 Everything you need to know is included in our Japan Property Pack

-In Japan, inflation is projected to remain moderate
+In Japan, inflation is expected to be minimal

 Neutral